Page Loader Logo

 Existing IACIS members, simply log in with your credentials and go to the PURCHASE TRAINING page to purchase and register for the course.

-***IMPORTANT*** Please note that payment must be received NO LATER than 45 days prior the first day of class, by December 4, 2025.
+***IMPORTANT*** Please note that payment must be received NO LATER than 45 days prior to the first day of class, by November 29, 2025.
 Failure to meet this deadline will result in the forfeiture of your reserved seat, which will be made available to other interested registrants.

 While we do accept purchase orders, full payment is expected by the 45-day deadline.
 IACIS makes advance purchases of all necessary equipment and materials, ensuring that all seats are confirmed.